wishpond-dev/NimpleAPI/README.md

 NimbleApi
 =========

-Ruby wrapper for the nimble api.
-The wrapper provides classes for Contacts and Contact.
+NimbleApi is a Ruby wrapper for the Nimble API.
+The wrapper provides an interface to interact with Contacts and Contact.

 References:
   * http://nimble.readthedocs.org/en/latest/